 The Faculty of Oriental Studies also offers a two-year MPhil in Classical Indian Religions.

 Oxford is home to more than eighty academics with a South Asia focus, the vast majority specialising in the study of India.
 Oxford academics study all aspects of India, including its history, language, literature, religions, economy, politics, society and public health.
-A new generation of postdoctoral scholars are broadening the range of research interests in India, with recent projects on microfinance; energy technology; food distribution; and dalit business among others.
+A new generation of postdoctoral scholars are broadening the range of research interests in India, with projects on microfinance, energy technology, food distribution and Dalit business among others.

 Libraries and Museums

-In the Medical Sciences division, the India-Oxford (INDOX) Cancer Research Network, a partnership established in 2005 between Oxford University and six leading cancer research centres in India, has established itself as India’s leading academic oncology network.
-It conducts a number of clinical studies in common cancers in India and provides training and fellowships to more than 30 Indian clinicians and scientists.
+The India-Oxford (INDOX) Cancer Research Network, a partnership established in 2005 between Oxford University and twelve leading cancer research centres in India, has established itself as India’s leading academic oncology network.
+It conducts a number of clinical studies in common cancers in India and provides training and fellowships to more than 30 Indian clinicians and scientists, conducting high quality research that will help to reduce death and suffering from cancer in India.

 In a separate collaboration with the Public Health Foundation of India, Oxford is part of the PHFI-UKC Wellcome Trust Capacity Building Programme (WTP), a consortium of UK universities whose public health departments are teaching and training researchers to populate India's public health institutions.

-The Young Lives project is a long-term international study following and documenting the lives of 12,000 children over 15 years in 4 study countries (the state of Andhra Pradesh in India alongside Ethiopia, Peru, and Vietnam).
+The Young Lives project is a long-term international study following and documenting the lives of 12,000 children over 15 years in 4 study countries (the states of Andhra Pradesh and Telangana in India alongside Ethiopia, Peru, and Vietnam).
+Investigating the drivers and impacts of child poverty, it aims to generate evidence to help policymakers design programmes that can break the poverty cycle.
+In 2007, Young Lives research helped develop the plan of action for children in Andhra Pradesh, setting out the state government’s vision for children’s well-being and development.

 Mathematical, Physical and Life Sciences

-The Oxford-India Network in Theoretical Physical Sciences has strengthened Oxford's links with premier institutions in India including the Indian Institute of Science, Bangalore; Jawaharlal Nehru University, New Delhi; Saha Institute of Nuclear Physics, Kolkata; and Tata Institute of Fundamental Research, Mumbai.
+The Oxford-India Network in Theoretical Physical Sciences has strengthened Oxford's links with premier institutions in India including the Indian Institute of Science in Bangalore, Jawaharlal Nehru University in New Delhi, Saha Institute of Nuclear Physics in Kolkata and the Tata Institute of Fundamental Research in Mumbai.

 Once students arrive at Oxford, there are a number of student societies and support networks.